Bob Trammell: Political career

 Trammell was first elected to the Georgia House in 2014, succeeding Carl Von Epps, who did not run for reelection.
-In 2018, he was reelected to his seat.
+In 2018, he was re-elected to his seat in District 132.

 In 2017, Trammell became the minority leader of the Georgia House, succeeding Stacey Abrams, who resigned to focus on her gubernatorial campaign.
 In the 2017 legislative session, Trammell served on four committees (Government Affairs, Judiciary, Information & Audits, and Motor Vehicles.).
 After the 2018 elections, Trammell became the only House Democrat to represent a seat that voted for both President Donald Trump and incoming governor Brian Kemp.

 In 2020, Trammell was narrowly defeated for re-election by Republican David Jenkins.
 The race attracted large attention, and the Republican State Leadership Committee spent almost $1 million against Trammell.

 On July 1, 2025, Trammell filed paperwork ahead of a run for attorney general of Georgia in 2026, seeking to succeed Republican attorney general Christopher M. Carr, who is running for governor.